Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 A Lession Before Dying was written by Ernest J. Gaines.
 The first edition was published in 1993 by Alfred A. Knopf.
 It was 256 pages long, and the retail price was $21.00.
 A Lession Before Dying is an Oprah's Book Club selection.

-The first edition points are as follows: FIRST EDITION is stated on the copyright page.
+The first edition criteria are as follows: FIRST EDITION is stated on the copyright page.
 Binding is black with white cloth spine. $21.00 price is on the upper corner of the front dust jacket flap, and there are four reviews on the back.

 A special signed Advance Reading Copy (not shown) precedes the first edition.
 It is a soft cover and was issued in a pictorial cardboard slipcase.
 There was also a signed leather bound edition published by Easton Press about five years after the first edition, and obviously not a first.
 Click here for more photos...